RBEGamer/DevkitProWebUI/README.md

 # DevkitProWebUI

-This api support the build of nintendo switch homebrew using devkitpro.
+This api supports the build of nintendo switch homebrew using devkitpro.
-You can trigger builds and transfer the output files to your switch using
+You can trigger builds and transfer the output files to your switch using a simple rest api.
+The system is designed for an esay integration in CI systems.